-CJ 060 3 Units Probation and Parole
+Probation and Parole

-Course Advisory: Eligibility for ENGL 001; CJ 001; CJ 002; CJ 051.
+Course Advisory: SCC minimum English and Math standards; CJ 001; CJ 058.
 Presents the philosophy and history of correctional services.
-A survey of the correctional subsystems of institutions by type and function, probation concepts and parole operations.
+A survey of the correctional sub-systems of institutions by type and function, probation concepts and parole operations.
 A discussion of correctional employee responsibilities as applied to offender behavior modifications through supervisory control techniques.
 Covers rehabilitation goals as they affect individual and intimate cultural groups in both confined and field settings.
 Three hours lecture.

-CJ 062 3 Units Legal Aspects of Correction
+Legal Aspects of Correction